FortechRomania/js-team-showcase/we-train/junior-development-program/full-stack/nodejs.md

 * [Generator functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function%2A).
 Check out [co](https://www.npmjs.com/package/co) if you want to put it into practice.

 ### Express
-There are several frameworks that are build over Node.js.
+There are several frameworks that are built over Node.js.
 [Here](http://nodeframework.com/) you can find a list of the most popular ones.
 Check out this [link](https://www.airpair.com/node.js/posts/nodejs-framework-comparison-express-koa-hapi) for the comparison of three of them.
 As a team, we used most Express.